Northumbria GP Training Programme

 This step can ONLY be done by the supervisors but sometimes a doctor in GP training will offer suggestions in the entry itself regarding which competency they feel the entry covers.
 You can agree or disagree with this.

 There are hyperlinks from the competencies so that you can see what the competency pertains to.

 Validation of entries helps you when you come to compile the CSR as you can review the competency areas coverage and use the evidence to justify your views and decisions.

-Mark as read- once you have marked the entry as read it is locked and the trainee is no longer able to edit it.
+Mark as read- once you have marked the entry as read it is locked and the doctor in GP training is no longer able to edit it.
 There may be occasions where you wish them to offer more information or more reflection in an entry- in this case do not mark the entry as read until you are happy that it has been completed.

 Work Place Based Assessment